Open Source Project Management Software Review

 Trac, Open Source Project Management Software

-Trac is a powerful open source Python app for managing projects.
+Trac is powerful open source project management software built using Python.
 We’ve used it several times in the past when working with clients who used it as their primary ticketing system.
 Trac’s strong points are its Wiki and Source integration.
-And Trac is similar to Intervals in that it treats tasks more like tickets, assigning them fields such as priority, owner, component, and milestone.
+And Trac open source project management software is similar to Intervals in that it treats tasks more like tickets, assigning them fields such as priority, owner, component, and milestone.
 Overall, web developers will find Trac a great tool to work with, as it lets them manage projects and tickets on a very granular level.
-Web designers and others who like their interfaces clean and less cluttered my find Trac a bit cumbersome.
+Web designers and others who like their interfaces clean and less cluttered may find Trac project management a bit cumbersome.
 Trac has been around longer than most open source project management apps and has the benefit of being more established and battle tested.

 Open Atrium